UC Santa Barbara College of Letters and Science

 The College of Letters and Science is the largest college at the University of California, Santa Barbara.

-The College, which offers 90 majors and 38 minors to over 20,000 undergraduates and 2,000 graduate students, has about 700 faculty members.
+The college, which offers 90 majors and 38 minors to over 20,000 undergraduates and 2,000 graduate students, has about 700 faculty members.

 Academics

-Degrees
+The College of Letters and Science encompasses forty-seven academic departments and programs, which are organized into three academic divisions: the Division of Humanities and Fine Arts; the Division of Mathematical, Life, and Physical Sciences; and the Division of Social Sciences.
+The College's Division of Undergraduate Education offers academic services to undergraduates and administers the Honors Program.